By Alyse Bacine

 What Are Abandonment Issues?

 At their core, abandonment issues manifest as a pervasive fear that people you care about will inevitably leave you.
 This isn't the momentary concern anyone might feel during relationship turbulence—it's a persistent, underlying certainty that abandonment is only a matter of time.
-This anticipatory fear creates a state of constant vigilance, where you're constantly scanning for signs that someone is pulling away.
+This anticipatory fear creates a state of constant vigilance, where you're continuously scanning for signs that someone is pulling away.

 These fears aren't character flaws or signs of weakness—they're protective mechanisms that developed in response to early experiences where your emotional or physical needs weren't consistently met.
 Though they once shielded you from anticipated pain, these adaptations now limit your capacity for secure, trusting relationships.

-Abandonment issues rarely emerge in adulthood without a precedent.
+Abandonment issues rarely emerge in adulthood without precedent.
 Their origins almost invariably trace back to childhood experiences—core wounds.
 These formative experiences occur when a child's fundamental need for consistent care, attention, and emotional attunement goes unmet.

 Physical abandonment—through death, divorce, or literal absence—represents the most obvious cause.
 However, emotional abandonment often leaves equally significant marks.
 This occurs when caregivers are physically present but emotionally unavailable, inconsistent, or rejecting.
 A parent who struggles with depression, addiction, or unresolved trauma may be unable to provide the consistent emotional presence a child needs.